Multiple Sclerosis (MS) in Children

 Prevent MS Attacks

 Corticosteroids can ease attacks, but they don’t prevent them.
 Doctors prescribe other types of drugs to do that.
 These meds reduce the number of attacks and keep the disease from getting worse quickly.

 The FDA hasn’t approved MS medications for people younger than age 18.
 But doctors use some of them to treat children with the condition, but at a different dose than adults get.

-Medications used for pediatric MS include:
+Medications for children with MS include:

-Treating MS Symptoms
+Treatment for MS Symptoms

 Symptoms such as fatigue, numbness or tingling, muscle stiffness, and depression may not go away entirely after an attack.
 But there are many treatments to help relieve them, including physical and occupational therapy, counseling, and medications.